Nexmo/nexmo-developer/_tutorials/en/client-sdk/android-shared/call/authenticate-alice/kotlin.md

 ## Monitor connection state

-When successful connection is established you need to navigate user to `MainFragment`.
+When a successful connection is established you need to navigate user to `MainFragment`.
 Locate the `init` block inside `LoginViewModel` class and replace it with this code:

 ```kotlin